CarlosLeyvaAyala/Max-Sick-Gains/README.md

 ### Annoying Edition

-This mod seems to be stable, but now we get some weird errors that never happened on SE, like Slideshow on Testing Mode not working because sometimes the game refuses to update morphs unless you equip an armor and things like that.
+This mod seems to be stable, but now we get some weird errors that never happened on SE, like Slideshow on Testing Mode not working because sometimes the game refuses to update morphs unless you equip an armor, and things like those.

 Not much can be done by me about these kind of things, honestly.